ASEAN Advantages – Useful Information about Asean Countries

 commercial ways of life.
 Today, ASEAN provides great opportunities for business investors and promises to deliver to their expectations.
 Doing

 business in Thailand can be considered pivotal to exploit the ASEAN landscape and it’s advantages.

-The Association of Southeast Asian Nations, or ASEAN, was established on 8 August 1967 in Bangkok, Thailand, with Indonesia, Malaysia, Philippines, Singapore and Thailand, joining hands initially.
-Since then ASEAN has made good strides in regional integration and co-operation by unique modes of governance and adding Brunei, Vietnam, Myanmar, Lao and Cambodia as members.
-The social and economic integration initiatives are into it’s early stages and we all hope that the real regional co-operation would surface after 2015.
+The Association of Southeast Asian Nations, or ASEAN, was established on 8 August 1967 in Bangkok, Thailand, with Indonesia, Malaysia, Philippines, Singapore, and Thailand, joining hands initially.
+Since then ASEAN has made good strides in regional integration and cooperation by unique modes of governance and adding Brunei, Vietnam, Myanmar, Lao, and Cambodia as members.
+The social and economic integration initiatives are in their early stages and we all hope that real regional cooperation continues to grow.